dvens/dev-scripts/README.md

 # @dev-scripts

 ## TODO
-- refactor projectDirectory to generic one (use devConfig.root)
+- refactor projectDirectory to generic one (use path.join(devConfig.root, 'workbox-config.js'))